tydaljames/roadTrip/src/README.txt

 -- roadTrip --
 Created by Tyler D'Alessandro - 30 NOV 2020

-This program takes user inputs and computes the shortest path between cities and attractions.
+This program takes user inputs and computes the shortest Path between cities and attractions.

 How to use:
 1) Enter starting city.